 Remote Second Opinions

-We also offer remote second opinions through our Connected Care telemedicine program for brain tumor patients from seven U.S. states and Washington, D.C.
+We also offer remote second opinions through our telemedicine program for brain tumor and temporomandibular joint disease patients from select U.S. states and Washington, D.C.
 Remote second opinions also are available for international patients with a variety of diagnoses.
 You can learn more about remote second opinions, here.